To its own detriment, the Nassau Grouper is a creature of habit.

 Semmens and the team maintain a set of acoustic recorders around the islands to determine the population size of Nassau Grouper and understand the movements of individual fishes.
 Nassau Grouper make distinct sounds that are recorded by hydrophones, while other instruments are set up to record pings from tracking devices tagged on some of the fish.
 During spawning events, scientists launch drifters with GPS devices and satellite phone.
 Designed to float with the current, each drifter’s track reveals information about the dispersion of grouper eggs and juvenile fish.

-In order to confirm that the drifters follow the same path as the eggs, Semmens brought in Scripps physical oceanographer Jules Jaffe, an expert in marine robotics known for inventing underwater microscopes among other instruments.
+To confirm that the drifters follow the same path as the eggs, Semmens brought in Scripps physical oceanographer Jules Jaffe, an expert in marine robotics known for inventing underwater microscopes among other instruments.
 Jaffe and his team engineered a special underwater microscope that is towed behind a boat and takes high-resolution photographs to confirm the movement of grouper eggs and larvae along island currents.

 Semmens and the team also collect eggs at the aggregation sites and bring them back to the lab in order to learn how many are fertilized, and of those how many hatch.